Can Airlines Detect Dummy Tickets? Explained Clearly

 Here’s where the legal side kicks in.
 Once you hold an e-ticket, you’ve entered into a contract with the airline.
 They are obliged to carry you under the conditions of that fare, and you have the right to board, provided you meet visa and entry requirements.

-A reservation doesn’t carry that weight.
+A reservation won’t carry that weight.
 Without a ticket number, you have no contractual rights yet.
 That’s why airlines can cancel unpaid reservations after a certain period.

 For embassies, this distinction doesn’t matter.
 Their job isn’t to enforce airline contracts — it’s to confirm that you’ve planned your travel.
 That’s why a verifiable reservation is enough for visa purposes.
-It shows intent without forcing you to risk hundreds of dollars on a ticket you might not use.
+It shows intent without forcing you into expensive commitments.

 Refunds and cancellations also follow this logic.
 With an e-ticket, whether you get money back depends on the fare rules.
 With a reservation, no money has changed hands, so there’s nothing to refund.